Progressive Wage Model: Minimum Wage Laws in Singapore

 What is the Minimum Wage Under the Progressive Wage Model in Singapore?

-The minimum wage for each sector under the PWM is not standardised, and there may be different wage ladders for different categories of jobs within each sector.
+The minimum wage for each sector under the PWM is mandatory.
+It is, however, not standardised and there may be different wage ladders for different categories of jobs within each sector.
 The minimum wage amount for each sector also increases over time.

-For example, general cleaners who work at office and commercial sites, as well as in F&B establishments, must be paid a minimum basic salary of $1,274 while general cleaners working in conservancies (e.g. town councils) will have to be paid at least $1,486, from 1 July 2021 to 30 June 2022.
+For example, in-house cleaners as well as general cleaners who work at office and commercial sites, and in F&B establishments, must be paid a minimum basic salary of $1,740 while general cleaners working in conservancies (e.g. town councils) will have to be paid at least $2,060, from 1 July 2024 to 30 June 2025.
+Over the following year, from 1 July 2025 to 30 June 2026, their minimum wages will be increased to $1,910 and $2,325 respectively.

-Furthermore, a PWM Bonus of at least 2 weeks of basic monthly salary is payable to eligible employees on top of their wages.
-Employees may be eligible for this bonus if they are employed in the cleaning and landscape sectors, and have worked for the same business for at least 12 months.
+Furthermore, a PWM Bonus is payable to eligible employees on top of their wages.
+Employees in the cleaning sector must be paid a PWM bonus of at least 2 weeks of their basic monthly salary while employees in the waste management sector must be paid a PWM bonus of at least 1 month of their basic monthly salary.
+Employees may be eligible for this bonus if they have worked for the same business for at least 12 months.
 For eligible part-time employees, this bonus will also be pro-rated.

-You may refer to MOM’s website for more information on the prescribed minimum wages by PWM for the cleaning sector, the security sector as well as the landscape sector.
+You may refer to MOM’s website for more information on the prescribed minimum wages by PWM.

 What are Some Other Obligations of Employers Under the Progressive Wage Model?